-All analytes from the outlet chamber of the effluent storage tank and Petrol Interceptors were recorded to be in compliance with discharge limits during the reporting period.
+All analytes from the outlet chamber of the effluent storage tank were recorded to be in compliance with discharge limits during the reporting period.
+No petrol interceptor sampling was required during the reporting period.

 WASTE MANAGEMENT

 Waste generated from the operation of the Project includes chemical waste, waste generated from pre-treatment process and general refuse.